Take the law out of compliance training

 So our gripe shouldn’t be about doing compliance training – it should be about doing it better.

 Start by taking the law out of it.
-Then put it back in.Explore posts in the same categories: compliance comment below, or link to this permanent URL from your own site.
+Then put it back in.compliance comment below, or link to this permanent URL from your own site.